 4.)
 Be gentle & kind to yourself and your partner

 Husbands and wives tend to grieve differently.
 It is very difficult for one to meet the needs of the other when grieving styles differ.
 Couples may need to negotiate when and how to talk about their grief.
 Don’t expect your partner to be able to read your mind.
-They cannot know what you need, unless you tell them.
-If because of their grief they cannot provide the support you need, find others to talk to.
+They cannot know what you need unless you tell them.
+If because of their grief they cannot provide the support needed, find others to talk to.
 When a child dies, the grief affects both the husband and wife at the same time.
-Other stresses in marriages usually don’t impact on both simultaneously.
-Therefore, your closest support is not always able to respond to you to your needs, because he or she is dealing with their own grief.
+Other stresses in marriages usually don’t impact both simultaneously.
+Therefore, your closest support is not always able to respond to you and your needs, because he or she is dealing with their own grief.

 Should you see a grief counselor?

 After the loss of a child, visiting a grief counselor may help by allowing you to talk about your feelings in a calm, non-judgmental environment.
 If you’re experiencing debilitating depression, anxiety, or panic attacks to the point that you cannot maintain normal activity, seeking the help of a grief counselor is a must.

 Contact a grief counselor or professional therapist if you: